PublicDomainRelease/MODFLOW-2005/doc/readme_SFR.txt

 by Prudic and others (2004) and Niswonger and Prudic (2005):

+Update to the SFR7 Package for MODFLOW-2005 version 1.6.01 (March 2009):

+    Following the modification of SFR2 to simulate transient
+streamflow routing based on the kinematic-wave equation, three new input variables were added if the option for transient routing is used.
+The option for simulating transient streamflow routing is documented by Markstrom and others (2008).
+The following three input variables are now required when transient routing is simulated (IRTFLG>0).
+NUMTIM, WEIGHT, and FLWTOL follow directly after IRTFLG in item 1.

+NUMTIM-- is the number of sub time steps used to route streamflow.
+The time step that will be used to route streamflow will be equal to the MODFLOW time step divided by NUMTIM.

+WEIGHT-- is the time weighting factor used to calculate the change in channel storage.
+WEIGHT has a value between 0.5 and 1.
+Please refer to equation 83 of Markstrom and others (2008) for further details.

+FLWTOL-- is the streamflow tolerance for convergence of the kinematic wave equation used for transient streamflow routing.
+A value of 0.00003 cubic meters per second has been used successfully in test simulations (and would need to be converted to whatever units are being used in the particular simulation).

 Update to the SFR7 Package for MODFLOW-2005 version 1.6 (January 2009):

     Following the modification of SFR2 to simulate transient